ovh/docs/pages/platform/data-processing/faq/guide.en-gb.md

 For the moment, only the following region is currently offered:

-EU WEST EN 1: automatic deployment of servers from Gravelines (GRA).
+EU WEST FR 1: automatic deployment of servers from Gravelines (GRA).

 Other regions are currently coming up because OVHcloud wants to deploy Data Processing in all Public Cloud regions.